FirstLoveLife/Mach7/README.md

     cd build
     cmake ..
     cmake --build .
+    cmake --install
+    cd build
+    sudo make install #should work for linux and mac ox, will copy headers files into /usr/local/include

  Version 3.2 is needed in order to be able to have support of target_compile_features for AppleClang